 Additional to its world-class research-based training at Dunedin and Southland Hospitals, the Dunedin Campus also provides students with rural healthcare experience in country areas around Otago and Southland, and experience in urban community settings.

 World-class medical education and research

-All University of Otago medical students undertake three years' study in Dunedin, before choosing University of Otago, Wellington; University of Otago, Christchurch; or the Dunedin School of Medicine for clinical training in years four, five, and six.
+All University of Otago medical students undertake three years' study in Dunedin, before choosing the Christchurch, Dunedin, or Wellington campuses for clinical training in years four, five, and six.

 - Strategic Plan